POLICY D-8: CONTESTED DIRECTOR ELECTIONS

 To create general guidelines governing the voting process for the election of

-At least three months plus 3 days before the election: The mailing deadline for voted mailed ballots to be received by MPEI (see deadline G) shall be posted on MPEI’s website.
+C. At least two months plus 3 days before the election: The deadline for voted mailed ballots to be received by MPEI (see deadline G) shall be posted on MPEI’s website.